Solar Design 101: How to Choose the Right Panel Layout for Maximum Efficiency

 The Basics: What Makes Solar Design Layout So Important?

-Imagine trying to grow crops without checking where the sunlight hits your land.
+Think about it: trying to grow crops without checking where the sunlight hits your land.
 That’s how some solar panels are installed, without a real solar design layout.

 A layout is more than panel placement.
 It’s the blueprint that determines how much energy your system can produce, how stable your operation will be, and how soon you’ll see a return on your investment.